When and How to Establish Guardianship of a Minor Child

 Guardianship cases today are notably more complex.
 With more non-traditional family structures and other factors–such as parental drug abuse or child abandonment–creating an environment where birth parents are not necessarily the caregivers of a child, many people need help understanding the rules and regulations surrounding legal guardianship.

-At M. Scott Gordon & Associates, we help individuals and caregivers with Family Law throughout Chicago and can assist with establishing guardianship.
+At Gordon & Perlut, LLC, we help individuals and caregivers with Family Law throughout Chicago and can assist with establishing guardianship.
 Read on for tips on how to move forward with this important legal process.

 Determining When Guardianship is Necessary